GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

 - If the transaction is declined, or there is no credit card on file, your oxd installation(s) will be deactivated and the sign-in process will stop working for applications that leverage your inactive oxd server.

-- If you can not add a credit card, or would like to discuss volume discounts, [contact us for an oxd site license](https://gluu.org/contact).

-!!!
-Note
-    Do you want to use oxd with an open source project?
-Gluu is happy to provide free oxd licenses to qualified open source projects.
-Send an email to [sales@gluu.org](mailto:sales@gluu.org).
+- To discuss volume discounts and site licenses, [schedule a call](https://gluu.org/booking).

 ## Support
-Gluu offers free community support for oxd on the [Gluu Support Portal](https://support.gluu.org).
-You can login to the support site using the same credentials that you use to access the oxd license management app (and vice versa).
-In fact, we use oxd and a Gluu Server to provide single sign-on across our oxd portal and support app!

-If your organization needs guaranteed response times, private support, and priority access to our support and development team, Gluu offers a range of [VIP support plans](https://gluu.org/pricing).
-You can [schedule a meeting](https://gluu.org/booking) with us to discuss and move forward with purchasing a support contract.
+Have questions or run into issues?
+Just open a ticket on the [Gluu support portal](https://support.gluu.org).
+If your organization needs guaranteed response times, private support, and priority access to our team, Gluu offers a range of [VIP support plans](https://gluu.org/pricing).

 ## FAQ's